 The 2013 Plan, as amended, is intended to be a broad-based plan that allows for the issuance of equity awards deep into our organization.
-To foster a stronger sense of ownership and align the interests of employees with shareholders, RSUs are held by the vast majority of our employees under the 2013 Plan and the 2023 annual bonuses for all executives and a majority of our non-executive employees were paid in shares of common stock rather than cash.
+To foster a stronger sense of ownership and align the interests of employees with shareholders, restricted stock units are held by the vast majority of our employees under the Plan.
 In addition, new employees are generally eligible for new-hire equity awards.

-As of February 12, 2024, there were no options covering shares of our common stock outstanding under the 2013 Plan or our other equity compensation plans.
-As of February 12, 2024, unvested full-value awards (including RSUs and DSUs) issued under the 2013 Plan and our other compensation plans covering 8,022,562 shares of our common stock were outstanding.
-Finally, as of February 12, 2024, 7,336,898 shares were available for future grant under the 2013 Plan, and we had 151,320,568 shares of our common stock outstanding.
+As of March 16, 2023, options covering 1,002 shares of our common stock with a weighted average exercise price of \$41.28 and a weighted average remaining term of 0.3 years were outstanding under the 2013 Plan and our other equity compensation plans.
+As of March 16, 2023, unvested RSUs and DSUs issued under the 2013 Plan and our other compensation plans covering 10,649,358 shares of our common stock were outstanding.
+Finally, as of March 16, 2023, 480,289 shares were available for future grant under the 2013 Plan, and we had 156,304,214 shares outstanding.

-In developing our share request for an increase in the number of shares available for issuance under the 2013 Plan, as amended, and analyzing the impact of utilizing equity on our stockholders, our management and the TL&C Committee considered both our "burn rate" and "overhang," which they consider important metrics of how our equity compensation program impacts our stockholders.
+In developing our share request for an increase in the number of shares available for issuance under the 2013 Plan, as amended, and analyzing the impact of utilizing equity on our stockholders, we considered both our "burn rate" and "overhang," which we consider important metrics of how our equity compensation program impacts our stockholders.

 Our practice has generally been to grant equity awards that have a target value equal to a dollar amount that our TL&C Committee determines is competitive with the target value of long-term incentive awards granted by our peers, taking into account our overall pay mix relative to our peers and the appropriate balance of annual cash incentives and equity awards.
 Our equity awards are therefore a critical piece of our compensation program, which allows us to attract, retain and incentivize the talented and qualified employees necessary for our continued growth and success.
-In addition, in order to further align the interests of our stockholders and our employees, the TL&C Committee determined to pay 2023 annual bonuses in shares of common stock rather than in cash for our executives and a majority of our employees, resulting in a significant number of shares being issued under the 2013 Plan.
+Over the past year, our stock price has declined significantly, consistent with the market as a whole and in particular in the technology sector, and, as a consequence, we have been required to make equity grants covering substantially more shares than originally contemplated in order to provide competitive equity grants with a similar dollar value to those typically issued prior to the decline.

 Burn rate provides a measure of the potential dilutive impact of our annual equity award program.
-Our burn rate is low for a technology company but is inflated compared to our peers because of our strong history of buying back shares, which lowers our shares outstanding and consequently increases the burn rate.
-However, our share repurchases help us to return capital to shareholders and historically have been accretive to earnings per share and return on equity.
-Set forth below is a table that reflects our burn rate for 2021, 2022 and 2023, as well as the average over those years.
+Our burn rate is low for a technology company.
+Set forth below is a table that reflects our burn rate for 2020, 2021 and 2022, as well as the average over those years.

-Options Granted Full Value Shares Granted Less Total Granted (Net of Weighted Avg # of Common Shares Net Burn Rate Fiscal Year (1) (2) Forfeitures Forfeitures) Outstanding (3) 2023 6,250,000 920,000 5,330,000 152,510,000 3.5% 2022 - 3,590,000 578,000 3,012,000 159,089,000 1.9% 2021 3,300,000 615,000 2,685,000 162,665,000 1.7% Three Year Average 2.4%
+Fiscal Year Options Granted (1) Full Value Shares Granted (2) Less Forfeitures Total Granted (Net of Forfeitures) Weighted Avg # of Common Shares Outstanding Net Burn Rate (3) 2022 3,590,000 578,000 3,012,000 159,089,000 1.9% 2021 3,300,000 615,000 2,685,000 162,665,000 1.7% 2020 2,734,000 346,000 2,388,000 162,490,000 1.4% Three Year Average 1.7%